Vietnam War Song Project: Themes

+Reception

 The project is a respected academic resource and a significant source of reference in popular culture.
 Erin R. McCoy, Associate Professor of English at the University of South Carolina Beaufort, notes in her book A War Tour of Viet Nam: A Cultural History, that "Brummer...is tirelessly cataloging every obscure piece of music from the Viet Nam era or about the Viet Nam War.
 His work is amazing and a...deeper dive into music".
 Furthermore, McCoy remarks "Dr. Brummer...combs record stores around the world looking for obscure and unique songs written about the war, and the collection he's continually building is some serious and important work".

 James Barber's interview in military.com with "Justin Brummer, the one-man operation who put together the project...the greatest scholar of songs about the Vietnam War" notes "The Vietnam War Song Project is an epic undertaking".
 Moreover, Barber wrote "it's an invaluable resource for anyone who cares about the history of the war".
 In Barber's TechHive article, he noted that "the amazing Vietnam War Song Project channel on YouTube... aims to collect all songs written about the war.
 Many of these were one-off, private-pressing 45s, and Justin Brummer is painstakingly archiving them on YouTube".
 The University of Maryland's Modern Songs of War and Conflict archive comments "The Vietnam War Song Project, helmed by Justin Brummer" is "an ever-expanding project seeking to assemble a comprehensive discography of the war".